Proxy ensemble geometric phase and proxy index of time-reversal invariant topological insulators at finite temperatures: conclusion

 \section{conclusion}

 Based on the EGP formalism, we propose the proxy index and proxy EGP via the ensemble Wilson loop or transfer matrix $M_T$ for characterizing time-reversal invariant topological insulators at finite temperatures, exemplified by the BHZ and KM models.
 The phases of the eigenvalues of $M_T$ display similar behavior as those of the Berry Wilson loop at $T=0$.
 The proxy index reflects the winding and distinguishes the topological and trivial phases.
 The proxy EGP is quantized for both BHZ and KM models and exhibits jumps between $0$ and $\pi$ in the topological regime.
-The proxy EGP characterizes the time-reversal invariant topological insulators without the need for splitting the band contributions.
-Different from the finite-temperature topological transition of the Uhlmann phase of the BHZ model, the proxy EGP only exhibits a transition at infinite temperature.
+Moreover, the proxy EGP characterizes the time-reversal invariant topological insulators without the need for splitting the band contributions.
+The EGP and its proxies are free from complications of integration order that affects the Uhlmann phase in higher dimensions.
+Different from the Uhlmann phase of the BHZ model showing a finite-temperature topological transition, the proxy EGP only exhibits a transition at infinite temperature.
 Our study thus shows the rich physics of topological systems at finite temperatures.